 Past, Present, and Future

-Now at version 17, and available in both 32-bit and 64-bit editions, Take Command is the latest in a lineage of advanced command interpreters that began with 4DOS in 1989.
+Now at version 21, and supporting both 32-bit and 64-bit Windows, Take Command is the latest in a lineage of advanced command interpreters that began with 4DOS in 1989.
 4DOS was a replacement for the primitive COMMAND.COM, the intimidating text-based face of MS-DOS in the days before Windows and mice made computers user-friendly.
 I started using 4DOS in 1990, on a 12 MHz 286 machine running MS-DOS 3.3.
 I’ve relied on it and its various descendants ever since, under DOS, OS/2, and 16-, 32-, and 64-bit versions of Windows.

 I have seen 4DOS and its progeny evolve an impressive array of features over the last two decades.
 But now that JP Software has adopted an “annual subscription” business model ($50 for a year of updates and upgrades), I have to wonder whether the features they add in the future will be truly useful, or merely bloat to keep the “upgrade treadmill” running.
 That’s not a complaint about Take Command, but a general concern with any mature, feature-laden software product.

 Adobe addressed that concern about Photoshop (and its other professional products) by switching to “rental” licensing in 2013.
 You pay a monthly or annual fee to use the software, and Adobe pushes updates to your computer whether you want them or not.
 If you stop paying the rent, the software stops working.
 You also lose access to the files you created, if you can’t find a competitor’s program that can read the Adobe format.

 Fortunately, the subscription model for Take Command retains the customary perpetual license.
 You can continue to use the version you currently have for as long as you want, even if you don’t buy an annual upgrade.
 That means JP Software, unlike Adobe, has a strong incentive to add useful improvements that make users want to subscribe.